nikhilkumar80/js-patterns-vscode-snippets/README.md

 > – Wikipedia

 # Usage
-Type 'jsp-' in a JavaScript file and select the snippet from the auto suggestion dropdown.
+Type 'jsp' in a JavaScript file and select the snippet from the auto suggestion dropdown.

 # Installation
 1. Install Visual Studio Code 0.10.1 or higher